top of page

 • Uninvolved: Minimal interaction or guidance.

 Research shows that authoritative parenting generally leads to the best outcomes in children’s social skills, academic success, and emotional health.
-However, many parents blend styles or shift approaches based on circumstances.
+However, many of us blend styles or shift approaches based on circumstances.

 The Role of Technology in Parenting and Child Development